bqyden/bqyden/README.md

 ### Hi there 👋
-My name is Bayden, and I make software for fun in the hopes to one day make it a career.
+My name is Bqyden, and I make software for fun in the hopes to one day make it a career.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=bqyden&show_icons=true&theme=dark)